 Chicos are comfort food, whether eaten with beans or added to a stew.
-In New Mexico the mention of chicos often evokes nostalgia, sentimental reminiscing about a slower time, and family gatherings.
-Such was the case for Olga Atencio, one of the owners of El Paragua in Española.
+In New Mexico the mention of chicos often evokes nostalgia, sentimental reminiscing about family gatherings and a slower time.
+Such was the case for Olga Atencio, one of the owners of El Parasol in Española.
 Her family has lived in the Española valley for centuries.

 Servings: 8-10 servings